-Panchmel Dal or Pachmel Dal as my mum used to call it is a delectable lentil recipe that is bursting with nutrition and flavour.
+Panchmel Dal or Panchratna dal is a delectable lentil recipe that is bursting with nutrition and flavour.
 Dal or lentils are an essential part of an Indian vegetarian diet.
 It is a fantastic source of protein and is made all over the country albeit in different variations.

-So panchmel dal is made with a combination of 5 lentils.
+So panchmel dal as the name suggests is made with a combination of 5 lentils.
 It is made in Rajasthan and UP (at least in my home).

 1 tsp. turmeric powder